IMAGINARY/citizen-quest-mardi/README.md

-# Quantum Quest
+# Causal Coffee & Casual Cats

-A game about quantum computing, part of the [Quantum Arcade](https://quantum-arcade.org/) project.
+A game about research data in mathematics, part of the Mathematical Research Data Initiative ([MaRDI](https://www.mardi4nfdi.de/)) project.

 Based on the interactive exhibit [Citizen Quest](https://github.com/IMAGINARY/citizen-quest), developed by [Imaginary](https://about.imaginary.org/).